Russian Chapel (Vršič Pass): History

 In early 1915, the small town of Kranjska Gora suddenly became strategically important due to its proximity to the Isonzo Front.
 To facilitate access from the town to the front, the Austro-Hungarian authorities ordered the construction of a military road across the Vršič Pass, a 1611 m pass between the Sava and Soča Valleys, to be built by Russian prisoners of war (POWs).

 The road was begun in May 1915, and was completed by the end of the year.
 To ensure an uninterrupted supply of materiel to the front lines, the pass was to be kept traversable year-round, and the POWs were forced to clear the road of heavy snowfall.
-On 8 or 12 March 1916 (sources vary), an avalanche buried a POW work camp, killing approximately 110 prisoners and about seven guards.
-During the time of the construction there were more than 380 casualties in total.
-Exact casualty figures were never determined, either for the victims of the avalanche of for those of the brutal overwork and appalling conditions.
+On 8 or 12 March 1916 (sources vary), an avalanche buried a POW work camp.
+In 1916 and 1917, 106 prisoners, 18 guards, and one unknown person died in avalanches.

-The Russian camp was located roughly halfway up the slope of Vršic.
-Until November 1916, the remaining prisoners built a small wooden memorial chapel.
-The building is of typical Russian design, with two small towers on either side of the nave, and is surrounded by prisoners' graves and a pyramid-shaped memorial marker to the immediate right of the chapel, with the Cyrillic inscription reading "To the sons of Russia".
+The Russian camp was located roughly halfway up the slope of Vršič.
+The prisoners built a small wooden chapel for their religious needs that was completed in 1915 or at the latest in January 1916.
+The building is of typical Russian design, with two small towers on either side of the nave.
+There is a grave of the war prisoner Peter Polowchev next to the chapel and a pyramid-shaped tomb of unknown POWs immediately to the right of it, with the Cyrillic inscription reading "To the sons of Russia".
+The tomb is work by the master builder Josip Slavec from 1937–1938.

 The site was renovated in 2005, at a cost of €90,000, and again in 2010 after a theft of the copper roof plates.
 The pass road on the Kranjska Gora side from the Erika Hotel to the top was renamed "Russian Road" (Ruska cesta) in June 2006.

+In 2016, the chapel was visited by Russian president Vladimir Putin.
+The visit has been criticised by Branko Soban, a Slovenian journalist specialising in Russia, as a severe political mistake giving legitimacy to Putin's politics.
+Soban has proposed renaming the chapel to Ukrainian Chapel.